Rainbow Dash: In popular culture

 Rainbow Dash is a main character in an infamous My Little Pony fan fiction titled Cupcakes, in which she is murdered by a serial killer Pinkie Pie.
 Offering someone a cupcake has become an inside joke within the fandom; the story begins with Rainbow Dash eating a drugged cupcake offered by Pinkie Pie.
 She is also a main character in the fan fiction Rainbow Factory, where she manages a secret facility where pegasi are harvested for their "spectrum" to manufacture rainbows.
 She is also the protagonist of Austraeoh, a 212,744-word long adventure fan fiction.

-In the 2022 film Chip 'n Dale: Rescue Rangers, several G4 ponies—including the Mane Six—appear in a convention scene where Chip and Dale flee from villains.
+In the 2022 film Chip 'n Dale: Rescue Rangers, several G4 ponies—including the Mane Six—appear in a convention scene where Chip 'n' Dale flee from villains.

 In December 2023, Russian film database Kinopoisk marked Friendship Is Magic as "18+", with some speculating that it was due to Rainbow Dash's name.
 In February 2024, Mi Amore Fest—a brony convention in Moscow, Russia—was closed early by organizers after Russian police investigated complaints that the convention promoted LGBTQ+ content.
 Police conducted two inspections but found no evidence of illegal activity.
 It was reported that in an attempt to avoid persecution, organizers of the convention had changed Rainbow Dash's rainbow-colored mane to the colors of the Russian flag.
 The incident occurred amid Russia's restrictions on LGBTQ rights in Russia, following the Russian Supreme Court's 2023 designation of the international LGBTQ movement as an extremist organization.